fcynnek/Assignment_12/README.md

 # Assignment_12

- K. Cheng's Assignment #12 for Coders Campus Bootcamp
+Assignment #12 for Coders Campus Bootcamp

+This assignment was to write SQL queries to retrieve different sales transactions.